 Going for more serious treatment options such as chemical peels, lasers and exotic face masks (vampire blood mask comes to mind) is always an option ready for you to explore.
 If you’re suffering from serious acne, you could also consider going on oral acne medication in order to speed up the healing process.

 As important as having a suitable, effective and tailored skincare routine is, it won’t do much for the skin if your lifestyle is damaging your complexion.
 No matter how many outstanding skin care products you choose, they will always come short in comparison to important factors such as sleep, exercise, and proper diet.
 Make sure you’re getting at least seven hours of sleep each night.
 During sleep, our skin regenerates itself, so it’s crucial to get that beauty sleep and allow that to happen.
 Exercising helps lower our stress levels, and it’s been proven time and time again that stress can lead to breakouts and speed up the aging process.
-As far as diet is concerned, avoid processed foods, sugar and dairy as much as possible.
+As far as diet is concerned, avoid processed foods, sugar and dairy as much as possible and include lots of fresh fruits and vegetables.
 Don’t forget to get lots of fresh air and sunlight (don’t forget sunscreen though) so that you can ensure that your skin is getting the best treatment it can, both inside and out.

 Hopefully, you’ve learned the basics from this ‘Skincare routine steps explained’ guide.
 Getting into a proper skin care routine can seem daunting at first, but once you get the hang of it, it can actually be extremely enjoyable and not to mention beneficial.